-Throughout October, Women's Small Business Month, we are celebrating the successes of women-owned businesses that have benefited their companies and their communities through the 504 Loan Program.
+We are continuing our celebration of Women's Small Business Month by highlighting the successes of women-owned businesses that have benefited their companies and their communities through the 504 Loan Program.

 October is Women's Small Business Month, giving us all a reason to celebrate the successes of female entrepreneurs and honor the legacies of all women who are carving a path in the business world.
 This month Community Business Finance is excited to feature stories of inspiring women in business and the successes they achieved with financing through the 504 Loan Program.